frePPLe/frepple/doc/user-guide/model-reference/purchase-orders.rst

 Purchase orders
 ===============

 This table contains the purchase orders of your supply chain (replenishment you are purchasing from your suppliers), either proposed by frePPLe or confirmed.

+This table is populated with new proposed purchase orders when frePPLe generates a plan.
+It is also possible to load purchase orders that are already approved or confirmed in your ERP system.

 **Fields**